brooklynrail/brooklynrail-platform/content/people/ridley-howard.md

 name: Ridley Howard
 first_name: Ridley
 last_name: Howard
-short_bio: "Born in Atlanta, **Ridley Howard** is a contemporary artist based in Brooklyn, known for his large, intimate portraits of anonymous subjects in private settings.
-After graduating from the University of Georgia, he received his MFA from Tufts University.
-Among his oil on linen paintings, his soft-focus portraits, such as _The Charm of 5:30,_ suggest an enigmatic familiarity, while his abstract geometric landscapes evoke tendencies of early 20th century Neoplasticism.
-Howard’s work has been shown in an extensive number of solo and group exhibitions.
-Among them, the Boston Museum of Fine Arts is currently showing the exhibit _Ridley Howard: Fields and Stripes_, and the Andréhn-Schiptjenko Museum in Stockholm features his work.
-He is represented by Leo Koenig Inc. in New York City."
+short_bio: "**Ridley Howard** makes paintings that blend vastly different visual languages, among them American Scene Painting, Italian Renaissance, Pop Art and Geometric Abstraction.
+Subtle and deceptively straightforward, the paintings invoke a sense of monumentality while retaining a lingering intimacy and stillness.
+He earned his MFA from the School of the Museum of Fine  Arts, Boston, in 1999 and attended  the Skowhegan School of Painting and Sculpture in 2000.
+He has recently shown at  Marinaro Gallery, NY; Andréhn-Schiptjenko, Paris; and elsewhere.
+His work has been exhibited at numerous institutions, including The American Academy of Arts and Letters, New York; Museum of Fine Arts, Boston; High Museum of  Art, Atlanta; among others.
+He lives and works between Athens, Georgia and Brooklyn, NY."
 portraits:
   - media: 2022/12/ridley-howard
 website: https://www.ridleyhoward.com/